ludus-leonis/FreeBeeGee/README.md

 * File & folder-based.
 No database required.
 Easy to install.
 * Open source software (AGPL-3.0).
 Server/API written in PHP, client in JavaScript.

 **Note:** This is an development version.
-A few eatures are still missing:
+A few features are still missing:

 * Editing assets in the library is possible but limited.